-Clogged milk ducts, sometimes called blocked milk ducts, can hurt like a bitch.
+Clogged milk ducts, or blocked milk ducts, can be terribly painful.
 Believe me, I know.
 I’ve had more than I can count while pumping and breastfeeding my little ones.

 But they don’t have to give you grief for long.
 Just follow this ultimate guide for how to clear blocked milk ducts and you’ll be feeling like new again!